 Securities borrowed or purchased under agreements to resell and securities loaned or sold under agreements to repurchase are treated as collateralized financings.
-Securities purchased under agreements to resell and Securities sold under agreements to repurchase are carried on the consolidated statement of financial condition at the amounts at which the securities will be subsequently sold or repurchased, plus accrued interest.
+Securities purchased under agreements to resell and Securities sold under agreements to repurchase are carried on the consolidated statement of financial condition at the amounts of cash paid or received, plus accrued interest.
 Where appropriate, transactions with the same counterparty are reported on a net basis.
 Securities borrowed and securities loaned are recorded at the amount of cash collateral advanced or received.